Are you worried because you accidentally gave out your personal information to a scammer?

 How to check if someone is using my identity?

-Request for a copy of your credit report from the 3 credit bureaus and carefully check the entries.
-You can get a free copy of your credit report for free once a year at annualcreditreport.com.
+- Request for a copy of your credit report from the 3 credit bureaus and carefully check the entries.
+You can get a free copy of your credit report for free once a year at annualcreditreport.com or even more frequently using credit monitoring tools.
 If you see any charges or entries that are not yours or you did authorize, you can dispute these entries to be removed.

 What to do if you have been victimized by a scammer?